Osteopathy:

 Physiotherapy:

-Physiotherapy aims to rehabilitate and strengthen the affected area through a combination of manual therapy, exercise prescription, and education.
+Physiotherapy aims to rehabilitate and strengthen the affected area through manual therapy, exercise prescription, and education.

 Physiotherapists conduct a thorough assessment to identify the root cause of the knee injury and develop a tailored treatment plan.